 What Exactly is the Five Mile Menu?

 The Five Mile Menu is a precious, sentimental journey from a Dorset kitchen table to the mysterious Cornish ocean via London’s urban bee keepers.
-All the produce on the menu has been sourced within a five mile radius of Shangri-La at The Shard and will be available at its local cafe and wine bar Lang.
+All the produce on the menu has been sourced within a five-mile radius of Shangri-La at The Shard and will be available at its local cafe and wine bar Lang.

 What’s on the Menu?

-One taste of WHIRLD‘s sublime hand made fudge will evoke memories of long, care free summer days spent by the seaside.
+One taste of WHIRLD‘s sublime hand-made fudge will evoke memories of long, care free summer days spent by the seaside.
 I couldn’t pick a favourite between clotted cream and sea salt caramel flavours.
 I had both.

 The surprise of the evening was courtesy of multi-award winning rooftop apiary Bermondsey Street Bees.
 Not only do their bees make honey from the smallest green spaces around Lambeth and Suffolk but their Custom House raw honey is produced by a bee keeper in my very own neighbourhood.
 What a revelation that was for me having grown up in what many considered to be a wasteland.
-My gift of a jar Custom House honey had the distinct flavour of warm citrus and caramel and now sits with pride on my breakfast table.
+My gift of a jar of Custom House honey had the distinct flavour of warm citrus and caramel and now sits with pride on my breakfast table.